 - 4-7.
-At the time of designing or redesigning parks, apply a sustainability lens to explore ways to increase resiliency to climate change, minimize the City's footprint on the environment, and advance objectives set out in the City's climate change and sustainability frameworks including the Brampton Plan, Grow Green Environmental Master Plan, and Climate Change Adaptation Plan. - 4-8.
-Work with other City Departments, Conservation Authorities and other ecologically-focused organizations to identify strategic areas and programs that support naturalization, biodiversity and climate change resiliency efforts using the municipal parks and open space system. - 4-9.
+At the time of designing or redesigning parks, apply a sustainability lens to explore ways to increase resiliency to climate change, minimize the City's footprint on the environment, and advance objectives set out in the City's climate change and sustainability frameworks including the Brampton Plan, Grow Green Environmental Master Plan, and Climate Change Adaptation Plan - 4-8.
+Work with other City Departments, Conservation Authorities and other ecologicallyfocused organizations to identify strategic areas and programs that support naturalization, biodiversity and climate change resiliency efforts using the municipal parks and open space system. - 4-9.
 Park development and renewal initiatives should consider the principles of CPTED, opportunities for park naturalization, and on a case-by-case basis, incorporate comfort amenities such as pathways, shade structures, seating, washrooms, and other features to create welcoming and inviting public spaces. - 4-10.
-Prepare a City-wide Parks Washroom Strategy to deliver washroom facilities based on but not limited to park sizes, needs, design standards, required capital and maintenance. - 4-11.
+Prepare a City-wide Parks Washroom Strategy to deliver washroom facilities based on but not limited to park sizes, needs, design standards, required capital and maintenance - 4-11.
 Ensure all park assets are replaced to the City's current service / design standards and meet all applicable legislative requirements.
-For example, all playground replacements are to be upgraded from sand safety surfacing to a fully firm and accessible safety surfacing such as rubber. - 4-12.
+For example, all playground replacements are to be upgraded from sand safety surfacing to a fully firm and accessible safety surfacing such as rubber, hard surface courts should be refurbished, and other asset management activities should be carried out in accordance with lifecycle, safety and modern standards in mind. - 4-12.
 Develop outdoor fitness equipment in high traffic locations such as in parks and outdoor public spaces serving intensification areas (e.g., MTSAs), along major trails or at City, Community, Neighbourhood and Urban Parks.
 Opportunities should be considered in RPA F along the Etobicoke Trail, Fletcher's Creek Trail or a park along these routes, as well as at existing or future major parks or trails in Heritage Heights (RPA A) and Gore Castlemore (RPA D), as well as in RPA B, H and I. - 4-13.
 Continue to provide playgrounds within 800 metres of major residential areas, unobstructed by major pedestrian barriers such as major roads, railways and natural hazard lands. - 4-14.
 Increase the number of community-level outdoor ice rinks to reinforce wintertime recreational experiences, with implementation and timing of future rinks being informed by use of existing rinks.